 What is share capital?

 Share capital is the money (or the likes) invested in a company to carry out its business operations.
-Unless for purpose of trading and conducting business (or furtherance of business), a company shall refrain from using its capital for other purposes.
+Unless for the purpose of trading and conducting business (or the furtherance of the business), a company shall refrain from using its capital for other purposes.

 The members' interest in a company is registered in the form of a share, which gives the holder two rights as follows:

-- subject to the memorandum and articles of association, the right to participate in the profit of a company (in the form of dividend) when it is a going concern; and
+- subject to the constitution (aka the memorandum and articles of association, "M&A"), the right to participate in the profit of a company (in the form of dividend) when it is a going concern; and

 - the right to participate in the residual values of the company's surplus assets after meeting its debts when the company is wound up.

-A shareholder can only be a member of a company if one’s name is entered into the company’s register of members.
-Once a shareholder’s name is entered in the register of members, he or she will have the legal title to the shares issued to him or her.
-Otherwise, one’s interest in the share can only be regarded as having an equitable interest i.e. ownership interest instead of a legal ownership.
+A shareholder can only be a member of a company if his or her name is entered into the company's register of members.
+Once a shareholder's name is entered in the register of members, he or she will have the legal title to the shares issued to him or her.
+Otherwise, one's interest in the share can only be regarded as having an equitable interest, i.e. ownership interest instead of a legal ownership.

 A share certificate bearing the company's common seal is prima facie proof of a member's ownership of the shares.

 Company secretary is an officer of the company responsible for the administrative and reporting functions that are governed by the law.
 The secretary assists the directors to ensure that the company meets all its regulatory obligations.